Plug in. Charge up. Go!

 Other types of vehicles that do not have to meet the occupancy requirements include.

 - marked vehicles that are aiding a disabled vehicle in the HOV lane;

 - blood services vehicles, when transporting blood.

-Are there plans for more HOV lanes in British Columbia?
+- Are there plans for more HOV lanes in B.C.?

 Whenever we upgrade or construct a new highway, the Province considers the best way to move vehicles and this includes research, analysis and possible addition of HOV lanes.

-Are there any other incentives B.C. is considering for electric vehicle owners?
+- Are there any other incentives in B.C. for electric vehicle drivers?

 The Province of B.C. has an incentive program that offers purchase rebates for battery electric, plug-in hybrid, and fuel cell vehicles.
 See: https://www2.gov.bc.ca/gov/content/industry/electricity-alternative-energy/transportation-energies/clean-transportation-policies-programs/clean-energy-vehicle-program/cev-for-bc.